gisce/amoniak/README.rst

 All the commands work with environment variables, see the next section for available options.

+By default all commands work with RQ Queues, but it can be run in sync mode using environment variables (See working with RQ section) or with the parametter ``--no-async`` in the amoniak command.

 * **Enqueue all AMON measures**: Used to initialize Empowering Insight Engine Service.